duckdb/duckdb-web/docs/sql/functions/lambda.md

 title: Lambda Functions
 ---

+Lambda functions enable the use of more complex and flexible expressions in queries.
-DuckDB supports lambda functions in the form `(parameter1, parameter2, ...) -> expression`.
+DuckDB supports several scalar functions that accept lambda functions as parameters in the form `(parameter1, parameter2, ...) -> expression`.
 If the lambda function has only one parameter, then the brackets can be omitted.
 The parameters can have any names.
 For example, the following are all valid lambda functions:
 - `param -> param > 1`
 - `duck -> contains(concat(duck, 'DB'), 'duck')`
 - `(x, y) -> x + y`

-### Functions That Accept Lambda Functions
+### Scalar Functions That Accept Lambda Functions

 | Function                                                | Aliases                                                 | Description                                                                                                  | Example                                   | Result      |
 |---------------------------------------------------------|---------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|-------------------------------------------|-------------|